DO YOU LOVE MUSIC?

 What does this have to do with your career?
 There are many seemingly unrelated puzzle pieces scattered around us, and this post puts one into place.

 Cue Motivation For Today’s Post

 Don’t get me wrong, I am a raised-in-the-80’s pop diva and I love music of all kinds, especially with cheesy lyrics performed by artists with really big hair, and anything by Prince and George Michael.

 It struck me one day that the amount of time I spend listening to music was considerable enough that I should pay more attention to the quality of the message.

 Once I started down that path there was no going back.

-Just like we can’t unlearn a skill, I can’t ignore the impact of paying attention on a big picture scale to the messages we are producing and receiving.
+You can’t unlearn a skill, and I can’t ignore the impact of paying attention on a big picture scale to the messages we are producing and receiving.
 I have the right to choose what I listen to, and so do you.